2014–15 Eastern Washington Eagles women's basketball team

-The 2014–15 Eastern Washington Eagles women's basketball team will represent Eastern Washington University during the 2014–15 NCAA Division I women's basketball season.
-The Eagles, are led by fourteenth year head coach Wendy Schuller and play their home games at Reese Court.
+The 2014–15 Eastern Washington Eagles women's basketball team represented Eastern Washington University during the 2014–15 NCAA Division I women's basketball season.
+The Eagles, were led by fourteenth year head coach Wendy Schuller and played their home games at Reese Court.
 They were members of the Big Sky Conference.
 They finished the season 21–12, 12–6 in Big Sky to finish in a tie for third place.
-They advanced to the semifinals to the Big Sky women's tournament where they lost to Montana.
-They were invited to the Women's National Invitation Tournament where they defeated Washington State in the first round before losing in the second round to a fellow Big Sky member Sacramento State.
+They advanced to the semifinals to the Big Sky women's tournament, where they lost to Montana.
+They were also invited to the Women's National Invitation Tournament, where they defeated Washington State in the first round before losing in the second round to a fellow Big Sky member Sacramento State.